nathanrish/ai-retouch-studio/README.md

 ## Contributing
 - Issues and PRs welcome.
 Please include repro steps and environment info.
 - For major features (e.g., GFPGAN/ESRGAN), open an RFC issue first.

+### Development tips
+- Prefer small PRs with clear scope and screenshots where applicable.
+- Include performance notes for model changes (VRAM, steps, latency).
+- For UXP panel tweaks, attach a GIF of the interaction.

 ## License
 Apache-2.0 (proposed).
 If you prefer a different license, update this section and add `LICENSE`.